Package Leaflet: Information for the User

 After the first year, the risk decreases, but it is always slightly higher than if you were not taking a combined hormonal contraceptive.

-When you stop taking Melteva, your risk of a blood clot returns to normal in a few weeks.
+When you stop taking Melteva, your risk of having a blood clot returns to normal within a few weeks.

-The overall risk of a blood clot in the leg or lung (DVT or PE) with Melteva is small.
+The overall risk of having a blood clot in your leg or lung (DVT or PE) with Melteva is small.

-– Of every 10,000 women who use a combined hormonal contraceptive containing levonorgestrel, noretisterone, or norgestimato, about 5-7 will develop a blood clot in a year.
+Out of 10,000 women who use a combined hormonal contraceptive that contains levonorgestrel, norethisterone, or norgestimate, about 5-7 will have a blood clot in a year.

-– The risk of a blood clot will depend on your personal history (see “Factors that increase your risk of a blood clot” below)
+The risk of having a blood clot will depend on your personal history (see "Factors that increase your risk of a blood clot" below).

 Factors that increase your risk of a blood clot in a vein